jaybz/TP-HomeAssistant/README.md

 ## Available actions
 - Set power state - Let's you call the turn_on or turn_off service for a particular [Home Assistant](https://www.home-assistant.io/) entity.
 Support for other states, if and when implemented later, will be through a different action.
 - Toggle state - Let's you call the toggle service.
 Note that not all devices that support turn_on and turn_off support toggle and vice versa.
 - Call Home Assistant Service - Other services are supported through this.
 You should be able to include the Entity ID state for an entity as part of the data parameter.
+Note that the Data field must contain valid JSON.
 - Trigger Automation
 - Apply Scene
 - Rebuild Home Assistant States - This clears all states from the plugin and [Touch Portal](https://www.touch-portal.com/) and then re-creates them.
 This will let you remove states whose corresponding entities no longer exist in your [Home Assistant](https://www.home-assistant.io/) instance without restarting [Touch Portal](https://www.touch-portal.com/) or the plugin.
 This will also re-apply sorting of states as a side effect.